-- You can lose more funds than you deposit in the margin account.
-A decline in the value of securities that are purchased on margin may require you to provide additional funds to the firm that has made the loan to avoid the forced sale of those securities or other securities in your account(s). - The firm can force the sale of securities in your account(s).
-If the equity in your account falls below the maintenance margin requirements[ under the law,] or the firm's higher "house" requirements, the firm can sell the securities in any of your accounts held at the firm to cover the margin deficiency.
+- You can lose more funds than you deposit in the margin account A decline in the value of securities that are purchased on margin may require you to provide additional funds to the firm that has made the loan to avoid the forced sale of those securities or other securities in your account(s). - The firm can force the sale of securities in your account(s).
+If the equity in your account falls below the maintenance margin requirements of the firm's higher "house" requirements, the firm can sell the securities in any of your accounts held at the firm to cover the margin deficiency.
 You also will be responsible for any short fall in the account after such a sale. - The firm can sell your securities without contacting you.
-Some investors mistakenly believe that a firm must contact them for a margin call to be valid, and that the firm cannot liquidate securities in their accounts to meet the call unless the firm has contacted them first.
-This is not the case.
+Some investors mistakenly believe that a firm must contact them for a margin call to be valid, and that the firm cannot liquidate securities in their accounts to meet the call unless the firm has contacted them first, This is not the case.
 Most firms will attempt to notify their customers of margin calls, but they are not required to do so.
-However, even if a firm has contacted a customer and provided a specific date by which the customer can meet a margin call, the firm can still take necessary steps to protect its financial interests, including immediately selling the securities without notice to the customer.
+However, even if a firm has contacted a customer and provided a specific date by which the customer can meet a margin call, the firm can still take necessary steps to protect its financial interests, including immediately selling the securities without notice to the customer. - You are not entitled to choose which securities in your account(s) are liquidated or sold to meet a margin call.
+Because the securities are collateral for the margin loan, the firm has the right to decide which security to sell in order to protect its interests. - The firm can increase its "house" maintenance margin requirements at any time and is not required to provide you advance written notice.
+These changes in firm policy often take effect immediately and may result in the issuance of a maintenance margin call.
+Your failure to satisfy the call may cause the member to liquidate or sell securities in your account(s). - You are not entitled to an extension of time on a margin call.
+While an extension of time to meet margin requirements may be available to customers under certain conditions, a customer does not have a right to the extension.